Do you have dreams to write, and wonder what to do with them?

 Yes, that’s all I felt I could handle because I didn’t feel ready to go for what I really wanted…to do what I’m doing now…helping other women tell their story, and shining the light so that they can see their gifts.

 As you can tell from the list above, my expertise at the conference has evolved along with my confidence and skill-set.
-When my own editor suggested I help her at the conference as a “Book Doctor,” I jumped in because she’d be there too.
+When my own editor, Vicki Weiland, suggested I help her at the conference as a “Book Doctor,” I jumped in because she’d be there too.
 When she was unable to continue with the conference, she recommended me for the job with a glowing endorsement.

-I’m sharing where I started at the conference to help you see that if you keep showing up and moving forward that wonderful things may happen.
+I’m sharing where I started at the conference to help you see that if you keep showing up and moving forward those wonderful things may happen.

 If you stay in one place, nothing will happen.

-Stop by the Garden Room during the SFWC and say Hi…or better yet…sign up for a free 8-minute consultation with an Independent Editor!
+If you are attending the conference, stop by and say Hi…or better yet…sign up for a free 8-minute consultation with an Independent Editor!

 Show up and Shine!